-Man 'played Nazi music to mosque victim' outside court
+Man who 'played Nazi music to mosque victim' granted bail

 Aziz told the Herald, back in March, he thought it's what anyone would have done.

-Brenton Tarrant has today denied murdering the Christchurch mosque terror attack victims and will stand trial in May next year.
+Tarrant has today denied murdering the Christchurch mosque terror attack victims and will stand trial in May next year.

 The 28-year-old Australian national entered not guilty pleas during a short appearance at the High Court at Christchurch this morning.